Home Tree

 What to do in case you realise a tree has been illegally damaged?

+If you have noticed damage done to a tree, such as removal, pruning, poisoning, or vandalism, you can report this to council.
 You are required to examine the tree and provide details of the type of activity that has been done and at what time.
+You are also required to provide physical evidence such as photographs to support your claim.

 Who removes trees on public land and streets?